rikke-dishington/Rikke-dishington/README.md

 ### <Hi, Nice to see you 👋 />

-Welcome to my page!
+My name is Rikke, welcome to my page!

-I'm Rikke, a Front-end Development student.
+I am a 2nd-year student at Noroff - School of technology and digital media, pursuing a higher professional degree in Front-end Development :mortar_board:

 <!--